-Go into New Year’s Eve and 2020 on a high note with traditions, good food, plenty of laughter, an ever-hopeful resolution and loved ones by your side.
+Go into New Year’s Eve on a high note with traditions, good food, plenty of laughter, and an ever-hopeful resolution and loved ones by your side.

 Not as another statistic.